 Shay has worked exclusively as an educator and choreographer for Simon Fraser University, L’Ecole Du Danse Quebec, The London Contemporary Dance School and The American Dance Festival.
 As a choreographer, he’s choreographed for numerous industrials, commercials and films including choreography for Apple, Kyocera phones, Bravo television network, Denner grocer in Switzerland, HP computers, and The Vancouver Film School.
 He was a show director and lead choreographer for Royal Caribbean Cruise Lines’ aqua shows – The Fine Line and HiRO.

-Shay recently finished working as a choreographer and movement director for the first ever Apple-produced TV mini-series with “eye on the ball” productions.
+Shay worked as a choreographer and movement director for the first ever Apple-produced TV mini-series with “eye on the ball” productions.